Contact Us for a Free Consultation (941) 744-5450

 After you file your Chapter 7 bankruptcy petition:

-• The bankruptcy court will appoint an Interim Trustee for your case.
+• The bankruptcy court will appoint an interim trustee for your case.

 • You will be expected to attend a “meeting of creditors.”
-It is possible that the only ones in attendance will be you, your lawyer, and the Interim Trustee (creditors typically do not bother attending).
+It is possible that the only ones in attendance will be you, your lawyer, and the interim trustee (creditors typically do not bother attending).

-• The Interim Trustee will ask you questions under oath, which you must answer.
+• The interim trustee will ask you questions under oath, which you must answer.

-• The Interim Trustee will issue a recommendation on your petition to the bankruptcy court.
+• The interim trustee will issue a recommendation on your petition to the bankruptcy court.

-Eventually the court will appoint a Trustee and enter a discharge.
-The Trustee will liquidate your assets and use the proceeds to pay your creditors.
+Eventually, the court will appoint a trustee and enter a discharge.
+The trustee will liquidate your assets and use the proceeds to pay your creditors.

 How does an automatic stay work?

 Once the automatic stay kicks in (immediately upon the filing of your petition), your creditors can no longer hound you.
 They cannot sue you, they cannot garnish your wages, they cannot repossess your car, and they cannot call and harass you.
-Some creditors are still allowed to operate, however – you can still be pursued for criminal fines, alimony, and child support, for example.
+Some creditors are still allowed to operate, however, you can still be pursued for criminal fines, alimony, and child support, for example.

 How does a Chapter 7 debt discharge work?

-A Chapter 7 discharge voids any court judgment finding personal liability against you, and it prevents creditors with personal liability claims against you from seeking to collect.
+A Chapter 7 bankruptcy discharge voids any court judgment finding personal liability against you, and it prevents creditors with personal liability claims against you from seeking to collect.
 If your debt is secured by collateral, creditors can still seize the collateral unless it is subject to a bankruptcy exemption.
-Your co-signers and guarantors are not relieved of liability by a Chapter 7 discharge.
+Your co-signers and guarantors are not relieved of liability by a Chapter 7 bankruptcy discharge.

-To learn more click here to schedule a free consultation or call us today @ 941-306-3601
+Click here to schedule a free consultation or call us at (941) 744-5450.

 Contact Us Today

-At Holland Law we focus on Consumer Bankruptcy and Debt Defense.
-We proudly serve Sarasota, Manatee and Charlotte Counties and expanding to serve all of Central and South Florida, from coast-to-coast.
-We offer free phone or in-office consultations in Bradenton, Sarasota, Lakewood Ranch, Port Charlotte and across the Central and South Florida region.
-Contact us through the form on this page or call us at (941) 306-3601 to speak with an experienced bankruptcy and debt defense attorney today.
+At Holland Law Group, we focus on Debt Defense, Consumer Bankruptcy, Foreclosure Defense, and Consumer Rights.
+We proudly serve Florida, from coast to coast.
+We offer free phone or in-office consultations across all of Florida.
+Contact us through the form on this page or call us at (941) 744-5450 to speak with an experienced Debt Defense, Bankruptcy, Foreclosure, or Consumer Rights attorney today.
 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.

 Menu